-Type of Innovation projects Facilitating the uptake of Digital Medical Devices & Diagnostics Harnessing the full potential of health data for Innovation Service Quality Assessment Innovation projects The project should achieve advanc Solution) and IML8 (Approval & Lau capture/incorporate/analyse patient outcomes into the IT systems are envisioned.
-Impact Critical milestones for each ye Framewo Reaching regulatory approval and m after the end of t rk).
-Iarket launch maximum 1 year Critical implementation milestones for each year, plus number of patients that benefitted from the solution.
+Type of Innovation Facilitating the uptake of Digital Harnessing the full Service Quality Assessment projects Medical Devices & Diagnostics potential of health data for Innovation Innovation projects The project should achieve advance Solution) and IML8 (Approval & Laur capture/incorporate/analyse patient outcomes into the IT systems are envisioned.
+Impact Critical milestones for each yea Framewo Reaching regulatory approval and m after the end of t rk). narket launch maximum 1 year Critical implementation milestones for each year, plus number of patients that benefitted from the solution.
 Year 3 focus on large scale implementation (a different region/country from where the test/pilot took place) Grant spent on technology development Yes Yes No. Only platform integration developments to capture/incorporate/analyse patient outcomes into the IT systems are envisioned.
-Commercial Technology provider/ start-up, part of the consortium Every innovation activity should have a clear commercialisation strategy agent Financial return to EIT Health To be chosen by the consortium at Short Proposal stage: Grant for option Financial backflow If consortium chooses backflow model, the start-up will be requested to apply for membership to the EIT Health association, and pay the member-type appropriate membership fee, in line with membership requirements for non-EIT Health partner organisations.
+Commercial ovider/ start-up, part of the co agent Every innovation activit To be chosen by the consortium at S y should have a clear commerc ialisation strategy Financial return to EIT Health Grant for option Financial backflow If consortium chooses backflow model, the start-up will be requested to apply for membership to the EIT Health association, and pay the member-type appropriate membership fee, in line with membership requirements for non-EIT Health partner organisations.
 Exceptions for Grant requests less than EUR 50,000 per calendar year apply.
-Changing the chosen return model will not be permitted in subsequent stages of the application and selection process KPIs (Mandatory) KIC13: Number of citizens/patie in KAVAs At least one customised KPI link EITHE02.4: Innovations launched revenue of at least 10 000 EUR d during the KAVA duration or with Innovations include new or significa or services) and pr ed to Patient Reported Outcom on the market with a sales ocumented; to be reported nin 1 year after completion. ntly improved products (goods
+Changing the chosen return model will not be permitted in subsequent stages of the application and selection process KIC13: Number of citizens/patients that benefitted from solutions developed or implemented - in KAVAs At least one customised KPI linked to Patient Reported Outcome Measure (PROM) KPIs (Mandatory) EITHE02.4: Innovations launched revenue of at least 10 000 EUR d during the KAVA duration or with Innovations include new or significa or services) and pr on the market with a sales ocumented; to be reported nin 1 year after completion. ntly improved products (goods At least one customised KPI linked to Process Outcomes Measure At least one customised KPI linked to Clinical Outcomes Measure EITHE02.1: Innovations launched on the market, or EITHE02.4: Innovations launched on the market with a sales revenue of at least 10 000 EUR documented; to be reported during the KAVA duration or within 1 year after completion.
+Innovations include new or significantly